Proff-advantiumx/nigerian-banking-contagion-2008-2024-/Readme.md

 **Ticker continuity**: GUARANTY→GTCO (2021 holdco restructuring),
 ACCESS→ACCESSCORP (2022 holdco; Diamond Bank merger 2019),
-and FIRSTBANK→FBNH→FIRSTHOLDCO are spliced into single continuous series per bank, with the return on each transition date excluded.
+and FIRSTBANK→FBNH→FIRSTHOLDCO are spliced into a single continuous series per bank, with the return on each transition date excluded.

 **Model scope boundary statement**